An ongoing evolution of consciousness

 The three main stages of the evolution modern science distinguishes are Matter, Life and Mind.
 The Vedic scholars made a similar division and called them annam, prana and manas.
 Though it is obvious that in terms of physical complexity these three stages lay on a continuum, it is good to realise how radically each plane differs from the previous one, especially when looked at from the perspective of consciousness.

-Material entities are relatively simple; they are just what they are, entirely ruled by the laws of physics, conservation of energy and momentum, and trending towards increasing entropy.
+Inanimate material entities are relatively simple; they are just what they are, entirely ruled by the laws of physics, conservation of energy and momentum, and trending towards increasing entropy.
 In the Vedic terminology, we could say that matter is ruled by the guna (essential quality) of tamas.
-In the language of consciousness, we could say that material objects are engaged in the continuation of what they are and what they do.
+In the language of consciousness, we could say that material objects are engaged in the continuation of what they are and what they do, providing stability to all that follows.
 Knowledge and consciousness at the physical level manifest as the habit of form and function: the electron knows how to be an electron; the table how to be a table; the river how to river; the ocean how to ocean.
 Linguistically, it expresses itself in terms of "I am what I am, and I do what I do".

 If an animal eats an apple — digestion being a process of life — the end result is that there is no apple but a little more of the eating animal.
 After the mind has looked at an apple, the apple is still there, but something has been added to the mind's inner re-presentation of reality.